 The Primary Education Curriculum is based on the philosophy of Education for Self-Reliance.
 This philosophy has been the foundation for education in Tanzania since 1967.
-Education for Self-Reliance emphasizes on the following aspects:
+Education for Self-Reliance emphasizes the following aspects:

-- a) the balance between education and the needs of the community or target groups; - b) developing critical thinking and inquiry mind; - c) learning both theoretically and practically; - d) developing self-confidence, decision making, and respect for human values; and - e) participating in economic activities.
+- a) The balance between education and the needs of the community or target groups; - b) to develop critical thinking and inquiry mind; - c) to learn both by theory and practice; - d) to develop self-confidence, decision making, and respect for human values; and - e) to participate in economic activities.